Nadia656/weather-forecast/README.md

-# My Meditation
+# Weather Forecast

-My Meditation is a JS/HTML/CSS project for relaxation.
+Weather Forecast is a JS/HTML/CSS (using API) application which automatically searches for your address and updates your local weather .
 ## Usage

-Open every link for finding the appropriate music
+1.

 ![Nature](meditationApp.png)